- Last updated on .

 The Hérault department, France, is named after the Hérault river.
 It was created in 1790 from part of the former province of Languedoc.
 The department is very diverse geographically, with beaches in the south, the Cévennes mountains in the north, and vineyards in between.
-Today, the Herault department is one of the fastest growing in France, with many Northern Europeans attracted by the Mediterranean climate, cheap house prices and relaxed way of life.
+Today, the Herault department is one of the fastest growing areas in France, with many Northern Europeans attracted by the Mediterranean climate, cheap house prices and relaxed way of life.

 History of Herault department France

 For a long period of history, the Herault department was a quiet back water of France.
 The tough terrain, mosquitoes and poor soil put off all but the most intrepid explorers.
-The Romans came and went and the peace and tranquility was occasionally threatened by the the odd Religious Crusade, firstly against the Cathars in the 13th Century and then against the Hugenots in the 16th Century.
+The Romans came and went and the peace and tranquillity was occasionally threatened by the the odd Religious Crusade, firstly against the Cathars in the 13th Century and then against the Hugenots in the 16th Century.

 At the beginning of the 20th century, the wine production in the Herault was devastated by a slump in sales combined with disease affecting the vines.
 Thousands of small scale wine producers revolted due to the deprivation caused, but this revolt was suppressed very harshly by the government of Georges Clemenceau.
 In 1956 a damaging frost also wiped out virtually all of the olive trees in the region.